jamesquinlan/dsc-techstack/topics/shell.md

 # The Unix Shell

-The shell is a command line interface (CLI)  with the UNIX system — the middleman between you and the kernel.
+The shell is a command-line interface (CLI) with the UNIX system — the middleman between you and the kernel.
 It accepts a command, interprets the command, executes the command, and then waits for another command.
 The shell displays a prompt to notify you that it is ready to accept your command.
 This prompt in the shell window  looks something like:

 ![zsh Terminal Window](images/shell.png)

-There are several shell renditions starting with the (Ken) Thompson shell, the first shell Bell Laboratories (1971).
+There are several shell renditions starting with the (Ken) Thompson shell, the first shell from Bell Laboratories (1971).
 Others include Bourne shell (__sh__), C shell (__csh__), and Korn shell (__ksh__).
 Two very popular shells are the Bourne _Again_ Shell (__bash__) and the Z shell (__zsh__).

 Although most shell commands are the same, there are some differences.
 The commands presented below assume the Z-shell.